NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/01-glossary.md

 * **Backup:** practice of keeping extra copies of your research data in a separate physical or cloud location from your storage files.

 ## C
-* **Code-based data processing & analysis:** giving instructions to a computer to convert raw data to machine-readable form and subsequently reusing them in order to discover useful information, inform conclusions and support decision-making.
-* **Controlled vocabulary:** providing a consistent way to describe data, where the terms consist of standardized and organized arrangements of words and phrases to describe domain-specific concepts.
-The terms are usually displayed in an alphabetical list of terms and can include subject headings, thesauri or glossaries, ontologies, and taxonomies.
+* **Controlled vocabulary:** a standardised and organised arrangement of words and phrases used to index and/or retrieve content through browsing and searching.
+A controlled vocabulary contains predefined, preferred and variant terms and is therefore used to describe a particular domain of knowledge (i.e. it has a defined scope).
+The use of a controlled vocabulary during the creation of data or metadata supports consistency and accuracy.
+The terms are usually presented in an alphabetical list of terms and include authority files, taxonomies, term lists and thesauri.
 * **Custom code & scripts:** text-based commands used via a command-line interface.

 ## D